 Posted on December 23rd, 2020 by Zane Cagle

 Even in the midst of this pandemic, people are excited about Christmas and the coming of a new year.
 Driving conditions can change quickly in the Midwest due to weather.
-We usually think of drunk driving as the most dangerous condition on the road, but we also see an increase in stress can result in more aggressive driving, excessive speeds, and inattentive driving
+We usually think of drunk driving as the most dangerous condition on the road, but we also see an increases in stress can result in more aggressive driving, excessive speeds and inattentive driving

-The combination of increased traffic on the roadway increased stress and anxiety, and the increased likelihood of impaired driving makes the roadways less safe during the holidays.
+The combination of increased traffic on the roadway, increased stress and anxiety, and increased likelihood of impaired driving make the roadways less safe during the holidays.

 How to Stay Safe on the Road this Holiday Season

 The most experienced and careful drivers are susceptible to many risks of the road and auto accidents.
 Weather and traffic can create havoc to the best plans and other driver’s can pose serious risks if they make errors or drive impaired.
 PLANNING is still the best safety insurance that you can bring to the roadway.

 Plan your trip to address major risk factors is still the best way to protect yourself and your family.
 Know the risks and follow these tips to improve your safety: